bigtoga/Examples/DSci - Python/Pandas/01 - EDA - First Actions/05 - Missing Data - Find, Impute, and Fix.md

 99.999 MCAR

 ### Most impactful to your model’s prediction power
-- Worst / highest impact - MNAR
+- Worst / highest impact - MNAR (a.k.a. non-ignorable)
-- Best / least impact - MCAR
+- Best / least impact - MCAR, MAR (a.k.a. ignorable)
-- “It depends” - MAR

 ### Where you will spend your time
 - 98% MAR